-It’s unlikely any of us will get lucky and stumble across an all-seeing crystal ball, unfortunately.
-Thankfully, there is an alternative that, and while it is not foolproof, is as close as we’re likely to get.
-Analytics and data can take information, results, betting input, and more to create a comprehensive look at upcoming events and help you with your betting strategy.
+Unfortunately, it’s unlikely any of us will get lucky and stumble across an all-seeing crystal ball anytime soon.
+Thankfully, there is an alternative that, while it is not foolproof, is as close as we’re likely to get.
+Analytics and data can take information, results, betting input, and more to create a comprehensive look at upcoming events and help you with your sports betting strategy.

 There are weekly and daily options for those who want to get in deep, as well as both free and paid options.
 How much you want to get involved is up to you.

-In order to make the odds and lines that you see on various sports betting platforms, professional oddsmakers must wade through mountains of information and data, historical records, current trends, and more before they create the lines for the sportsbooks we’ve all come to be familiar with.
+Sports betting platforms employ numerous professional oddsmakers in order to make the odds and lines that you see on various sportsbooks.
+In order to create the odds, professional oddsmakers must wade through mountains of information and data, historical records, current trends, and more before they create the lines for the sportsbooks we’ve all come to be familiar with.

 What’s awesome about that technology is that it is not just for Vegas oddsmakers.
 It is available to the regular bettor, too.
-By using such systems, sports bettors in Massachusetts (once the sports betting industry launches in the state) could use sports analytics to their benefit.
+By using such systems, sports bettors in Massachusetts could use sports analytics to their benefit once the sports betting industry launches in the state.
 Bettors could run the same data and potentially find value where some sportsbooks may be miscalculating.
 That kind of edge is invaluable.

 Main Focus Of Sports Betting Analytical Data